 Of course, things like synced calendars or information from skills you have setup are available on all your Echo devices.

 Amazon has added the ability setup "groups" of devices within the Alexa App which allow you to play music across multiple Echo devices in your home.
 We've covered how to set up this multi-room music option before, but what this means is you can easily get tunes thumping throughout your house, without having to invest in a system like Sonos.

-You can play music from Amazon Music or TuneIn radio on multiple Echos, so you can very easily have synchronised audio in a number of locations.
-A recent update has also added Spotify to the options, so you can stream music across your groups from that service too.
+You can play music from Spotify, Amazon Music or TuneIn radio on multiple Echos, so you can very easily have synchronised audio in a number of locations.

 Unfortunately, you cannot use an Echo Dot to connect to another Bluetooth speaker while playing on a multi-room group.
 If you had an Echo Dot in the living room that connected to an amplifier, for example, you couldn't maintain that connection while also playing on the larger Amazon Echo in the kitchen or bedroom.
 If you're looking for a good quality multi-room experience, you'd be better off with multiple full-size Amazon Echos than several Dots or a combination of both.

 It also appears that you can't have a group that includes the Echo Show based on our testing.